pajhiwo/python_help/Pytest.md

 sources:
 * https://martinheinz.dev/blog/7

+Most functional tests follow the Arrange-Act-Assert model:

+1.  **Arrange**, or set up, the conditions for the test
+2.  **Act**  by calling some function or method
+3.  **Assert**  that some end condition is true

 ## Testing for exception
 Here we can see simple context manager that _Pytest_ provides for us.
 It allows us to specify type of exception that should be raised as well as message of said exception.
 ```python